rossgrady/chimp-data-parser/README.md

 `-rwxr-xr-x  01 my-user  staff    2003 Sep 23 14:43 chimp-data-parser.py`

 that's it, that's how it works.
 The CSV should have all the data.

+One addendum: Mailchimp has this Social Profiles feature, whereby they purchase tons of information about you from a third party, FullContact, and pass it along to their list managers.
+This is the URL to request access to what FullContact has on you: https://www.fullcontact.com/privacy-center-2/